 - Try wearing your CPAP mask during the day to accustomize yourself.
 You should also use your CPAP therapy during naps.

 Your doctor or therapist can lower the pressure on the CPAP machine and then increase it again at a slow pace.
-Some new machines can automatically adjust to the pressure that is needed.
+With this in mind some new machines can automatically adjust to the pressure.

 - CPAP – Continuous Positive Airway Pressure;